King Country Rugby Football Union: Secondary schools

 Together these schools are able to challenge for the Sam Te Kaha Shield, which is a challenge shield between all King Country Secondary Schools.

 Provincial representative rugby

-The King Country team play home matches at Owen Delany Park, Taupō, Rugby Park, Te Kūiti and Taumarunui Domain, Taumarunui.
+The King Country team play home matches at Rugby Park, Te Kūiti, Owen Delany Park, Taupō and Taumarunui Domain, Taumarunui.

 National Provincial Championship (NPC)

 In 1996, King Country were in the first division of the NPC but in subsequent years struggled and in just 6 years were in the third division.